kellyfelkins/easy_postgis/README.md

   * we should allow for customization of the lat/lng column names
   * we should provide a generator to create a migration that adds the index

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/easy_postgis.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kellyfelkins/easy_postgis.

 ## License